blind-computing/blind-computing-archive/README.md

 ## How to Contribute

   If you're a programmer, you're allready in the right place.
-Currently, the site uses the _master_ branch to get its files,  as the php-write is now complwete.
+Currently, the site uses the _master_ branch to get its files,  as the php-rewrite is now complete.
 If I decide to rewrite in the future (and if that ever happens, it'll be __long__ in the future) this will change.

 ### List of Branches